 Ribeira Market

-This century-old building has, on one side the traditional market with its stalls and vendors, and on the other a lively food court.
+This century-old building has the traditional market with its stalls and vendors on one side , and a lively food court on the other.

-The concept of the market has been completely rethought.
-The restaurant section features the best chefsof the city to occupy the food spaces.
+The market concept has been completely rethought.
+The restaurant section has the city’s best chefsoccupying the food spaces.

 It has been so successful that it has an average of 10,000 visitors a day, most of them tourists.